 - II.
-Matters necessary for execution of duties of the Audit Committee - (1) Systems of reporting to the Audit Committee - The Rules of the Audit Committee stipulates that the Appointed Audit Member may require directors, executive officers, and employees of ORIX to report on certain facts that have occurred in business activity, and may investigate into the business and financial conditions of ORIX. - 2) In the current fiscal year, the directors, executive officers, and employees of the Company periodically reported to the Audit Committee on the group-wide matters including the Company as follows: - report by the representative executive officer of the Company on the execution of duties.....twice a year - · accounting report by the accounting department.....quarterly - · report by the internal audit department on the internal audit and evaluation of internal control.....quarterly - report by the compliance department on the compliance system, illegal or unethical conduct, status of internal and external whistleblowing and disputes.....quarterly - 3) In addition to paragraph 2) above, in the current fiscal year, the department of human resources and corporate administration, the information security department and the credit department of the Company reported to the Audit Committee about their execution of duties. - 4) In case that the head of compliance department judges that the report or consultation made at internal and external whistleblower channels is of the serious nature, he / she shall promptly report such information to the Board of Directors, the representative executive officer and the Audit Committee of the Company. - 5) Channels are available for direct whistleblowing to the Audit Committee or the Appointed Audit Member through the Audit Committee Secretariat on accounting, accounting internal control, or audit matters. - 6) The internal rules stipulate that if any person who becomes aware of any fact that is required to be whistleblown fails to report or consult about such fact, such person is disciplined pursuant to the work regulations. - (2) Systems to ensure that persons who have reported to or consulted with the Audit Committee are not treated adversely The "Compliance Hotline Rules," common rules of ORIX, stipulate that no one who has reported to or consulted with the whistleblower channels and /or the Audit Committee shall be treated adversely by reason of said report or consultation.
+Matters necessary for execution of duties of the Audit Committee - (1) Systems of reporting to the Audit Committee - 1) The Rules of the Audit Committee stipulate that the Appointed Audit Member may require directors, executive officers, and employees of ORIX to report on certain facts that have occurred in business activity, and may investigate into the business and financial conditions of ORIX. - 2) In the current fiscal year, the directors, executive officers, and employees of the Company periodically reported to the Audit Committee on the group-wide matters including the Company as follows: - · report by the representative executive officer of the Company on the execution of duties.....twice a year - · accounting report by the accounting department.....quarterly - · report by the internal audit department on the internal audit and evaluation of internal control.....quarterly - report by other internal control-related functions on the status of development of the internal control activities system, illegal or unethical conduct, status of internal and external whistleblowing and disputes.....semiannual - 3) In addition to paragraph 2) above, in the current fiscal year, the department of human resources, the information security department, IT and system department, the credit department and the accounting department of the Company reported to the Audit Committee about their execution of duties. - 4) In cases where the officer responsible for the compliance department judges that a report or consultation made through internal and external whistleblower channels is of a serious nature, he / she shall promptly report such information to the Board of Directors, the representative executive officer and the Audit Committee of the Company. - 5) Channels are available for direct whistleblowing to the Audit Committee or the Appointed Audit Member through the Audit Committee Secretariat on accounting, accounting internal control, or audit matters or directors or executive officers of the Company, or group executives. - 6) The internal rules stipulate that if any person who becomes aware of any fact that is required to be whistleblown fails to report or consult about such fact, such person is disciplined pursuant to the work regulations. - (2) Systems to ensure that persons who have reported to or consulted with the Audit Committee are not treated adversely

+The "Compliance Hotline Rules", which are common rules of ORIX and its domestic group companies, stipulate that no one who has reported to or consulted with the whistleblower channels and /or the Audit Committee shall be treated adversely by reason of said report or consultation.
 The rules also stipulate that any person who treats whoever so reported or consulted adversely in violation of internal rules shall be disciplined pursuant to the work regulations.

-Further, ORIX makes these rules widely known to all directors, executive officers, and employees of ORIX when providing on-site training and training for person in charge.
+Further, ORIX makes these rules widely known to all directors, executive officers, and employees of ORIX when providing e-learning training and training for persons in charge related to compliance.
+ORIX also maintains systems to prevent whistleblowers from being treated adversely in accordance with its overseas "ORIX Hotline Notes."